-- I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - 1.
-Provide a brief narrative demonstrating the quality of program faculty.
+- I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - Provide a brief narrative demonstrating the quality of program faculty.
 Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach in the proposed program.

-The business faculty teaching in this program includes two tenured full professors, six tenured associate professors, two tenure-track assistant professors, all with terminal degrees in business; one Executive-in-Residence with a terminal business\degree, two full-time lecturers who have master degrees in business administration and two part-time affiliated who have master degrees in business administration.
+The business faculty teaching in this program includes four tenured full professors, six tenured associate professors, one tenure-track assistant professor, all with terminal degrees in business; one Executives-in-Residence with a terminal business\degree; and one full-time lecturer who has a master's degree in business administration.
 The table below indicates the highest degree for each faculty member, and the courses that the faculty members would likely teach in the program.